-If sleeping in a sleeping bag is not a good thing for your toddler you will be better off investing in a sleeping cot.
-We have one, this one from Deryan, and it’s been fantastic in every way.
+If a sleeping bag is not going to work for your toddler, you might be better off investing in a travel cot.
+We have this one from Deryan, and it’s been fantastic in every way.
 I love that you can zip it up all the way and our little one stays nice and warm, and easy to reach.

-Now daytime naps is a different story.
-Depending on the weather, you might not want your toddler to nap inside the tent.
-Depending on the temperatures of the place you camp, sleeping insite the tent during the day can be very warm.
+Now daytime naps are a different story.
+You might not want your toddler to nap in the tent, as depending on the temperature and weather of your camping location, it can get very warm inside the tent during the day.

-The Deryan is still a good choice to bring outside, and just place on the ground somewhere in the shade.
-For nap time while out exploring we have the chariot CX2 or we simply go from a-b in the car during nap time and they sleep there.
+The Deryan travel cot is still a good choice to bring outside, and just place on the ground somewhere in the shade.
+For nap time while out exploring we have this wagon/trailer- the chariot CX2 or we simply go from A to B in the car during nap time and the kids sleep there.
 The important thing is to try and stay relaxed about nap time changing a bit while you are out.
-As long as you toddler is not grumpy- try to go with the flow on this and add an extra nap if needed!
+As long as you toddler is not grumpy, go with the flow on this and add an extra nap if needed.

 Warm clothes for sleeping

-You want to make sure that you bring enough warm clothes for sleeping.
-I love wool clothes for my kids, because that’s a great warmth for the kids, and I make them sleep with socks as well.
+Make sure that you bring enough warm clothes to sleep in.
+I love wool clothes for my kids, because they’re so warm and cosy.
+I make them sleep with socks as well.

-You want to make sure you adjust the clothes for the climate you are in and you know your child.
-If your child is a warm sleeper you want to adjust to that.
+You know your child best and whether they tend to run hot or cold, so adjust accordingly depending on the climate and if your child is a warm sleeper, take that into account when you’re choosing sleeping clothes.
 Most of the time I have my kids sleep in the base layer clothes that we have for them.
-I bring two sets for them to alternate if we are on a longer trip, and I always make sure the clothes is not wet when going from wake to sleep and vice versa.
+I bring two sets for them to alternate if we are on a longer trip, and I always make sure the clothes are not wet when going from wake to sleep and vice versa.

 Create a changing station for your toddler